Ralph S. Baric

-Ralph Steven Baric (born 1954) is William R. Kenan Jr. Distinguished Professor in the Department of Epidemiology, and professor in the Department of Microbiology and Immunology at The University of North Carolina at Chapel Hill.
+Ralph Steven Baric (born 1954) is an American epidemiologist.
+He is the William R. Kenan Jr. Distinguished Professor in the Department of Epidemiology, and professor in the Department of Microbiology and Immunology at the University of North Carolina at Chapel Hill.

 Baric's work involves coronaviruses, including gain of function research aimed at devising effective vaccines against coronaviruses.
 Baric has warned of emerging coronaviruses presenting as a significant threat to global health, due to zoonosis.
 Baric's work has drawn criticism from some scientists and members of the public related to chimeric virus experiments conducted at UNC-Chapel Hill.